 - Click Create Campaign.

-- Name your campaign and select a list to send it to.
+- Edit the Campaign Name, if you want, and select a list to send it to.

 - Click Begin.